stevedepp/498fpdv5/README.md

 #

-> This week i will take it easy as I have 2 college applications to edit.
-In 2 weeks there will be more to as I understand this is the real tool to use
+> This week I'll take it easy as I have 2 college applications to edit.
+So, Ill be back in 2 weeks with something a bit more interesting.
+I understand that the AWS CLK is the real tool to use and so will be using that in a couple weeks.
+Thank you.

 ### More to come